 7. Knowage

 Knowage is one of the best open source suites for modern business analytics.
-It is an improved version of SpagoBI, and its latest version is 6.3.
+It is an improved version of SpagoBI, and its latest version is 8.1.26.
 The software provides the opportunity to work with traditional data sources and big data.
 Knowage software is used to build reports, interactive cockpits, and multidimensional analysis.
+It offers a wide range of analytics features, such as self-service data, data exploration, data/text mining, ad-hoc reporting, embedding analytics and data visualization, etc., making it a centralized and unique reporting software for businesses.

 Highlights: